disaster-robotics-proalertas/usv_sim_lsa/README.md

 # usv_sim
-water surface vehicles simulator; no functionality yet.
+water surface vehicles simulator; in the making...